-The final TIP was submitted to ODOT on [DATE] and approved by the AMATS Policy Committee on May 16, 2025.
+AMATS continued to make minor modifications to the TIP based on the advancement of previously programmed projects.
+The final TIP was submitted to ODOT by the April 30 deadline and is planned for approval by the AMATS Policy Committee on May 15, 2025.